eslintcc/eslintcc/README.md

-# eslintcc
+# ESLint Cyclomatic Complexity Tool

-CLI Tools for ESLint Cyclomatic Complexity
+ESLintCC is a JavaScript tool that computes cyclomatic complexity by using ESLint